AbdAhmad/blog-website-django/README.md

 # A Blog Website

-The aim of this project was to create a standard blog website with all the necessary features.
+The aim of this project was to create a standard blog website with all the core features.

 ## Features
+* User Registration and Authentication
+* Write Blogs
+* Read Blogs
-* Sign up, Log in and Log out
+* Comment and Like functionality
 * User Profile
-* Post Blog
-* Read Blog
-* Edit and Delete your own Blog
-* Search Blog

-### This project was hosted on heroku : [Visit](http://blogspro.herokuapp.com/)
+### This project was hosted on PythonAnywhere : [Visit](https://abdulla8.pythonanywhere.com/)

 ## Tech Stack
 * Frontend : HTML, CSS, Bootstrap and JavaScript
 * Backend : Python, Django
-* Database : SQLite

 ## Preview